MicrosoftDocs/Managed-Desktop/managed-desktop/get-started/m365-apps.md

 ### Update settings

-Microsoft Managed Desktop maintains all [update settings](/deployoffice/configure-update-settings-microsoft-365-apps) for managed devices and you should modify these settings.
+Microsoft Managed Desktop maintains all [update settings](/deployoffice/configure-update-settings-microsoft-365-apps) for managed devices and you should not modify these settings.

 | Setting | Default value | Description |
 | ------ | ------ | ------ |